Flex System Enterprise ChassisProduct Guide

 We are dedicated to delivering a positive finance experience for customers like you who want to maximize your purchase power by obtaining the technology you need today, protect against technology obsolescence, and preserve your capital for other uses.

 We work with businesses, non-profit organizations, governments and educational institutions to finance their entire technology solution.
 We focus on making it easy to do business with us.
 Our highly experienced team of finance professionals operates in a work culture that emphasizes the importance of providing outstanding customer service.
 Our systems, processes and flexible policies support our goal of providing customers with a positive experience.

 We finance your entire solution.
 Unlike others, we allow you to bundle everything you need from hardware and software to service contracts, installation costs, training fees, and sales tax.
 If you decide weeks or months later to add to your solution, we can consolidate everything into a single invoice.

 Our Premier Client services provide large accounts with special handling services to ensure these complex transactions are serviced properly.
 As a premier client, you have a dedicated finance specialist who manages your account through its life, from first invoice through asset return or purchase.
 This specialist develops an in-depth understanding of your invoice and payment requirements.
 For you, this dedication provides a high-quality, easy, and positive financing experience.

 For your region specific offers please ask your Lenovo sales representative or your technology provider about the use of Lenovo Financial Services.
 For more information, see the following Lenovo website:

 Product families related to this document are the following:

-Microsoft® and Windows® are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft® is a trademark of Microsoft Corporation in the United States, other countries, or both.